Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Here you’ll find 5 file sharing services that standout from the rest and incorporate some unique features in one online application.
 These can be: extremely easy upload/organize/access features, anonymity, browser integration, etc.

-(1) Drop.io – Anonymous and Private File Sharing
+(1) [NO LONGER WORKS] Drop.io – Anonymous and Private File Sharing

 Drop.io is a terrific private file sharing and collaboration service.
 It is a great way to share video, photos, audio, docs etc. What would make your hearts burst with joy is the no-registration aspect.
 No email, no personal details or names – nothing!
 You are free to create as many drops (as they call it) as you want.
 Then, just shoot a link over to your pal and that’s it!